notaryproject/specifications/specs/signature-specification.md

 Plugins is a *Notation* concept that allows parts of signing and verification logic to be performed by an external provider.
 *Signing plugins* allow *Notation* to be extended for integration with remote keys, remote key management services, and signing services, where as *verification plugins* allow for customization of verification logic.
 Detailed specification for plugins can be found [here](https://github.com/notaryproject/notaryproject/blob/main/specs/plugin-extensibility.md#notation-extensibility-for-signing-and-verification).
-These extended attributes are documented in this spec, as other implementations of the Notary Project signature specification may encounter these attributes if they verify a signature that indicated it required a verification plugin for complete signature verification.
+This specification documents these extended attributes, as implementations of the Notary Project signature specification may encounter these attributes, if they verify a signature that requires a verification plugin for complete signature verification.

-- **Verification Plugin** (critical): An OPTIONAL attribute that specifies the name of the verification plugin that MAY be used to verify the signature e.g. “com.example.nv2plugin”.
+- **Verification Plugin** (critical): An OPTIONAL attribute that specifies the name of the verification plugin that MAY be used to verify the signature e.g. "com.example.nv2plugin".
 [Notation plugin](https://github.com/notaryproject/notaryproject/blob/main/specs/plugin-extensibility.md#plugin-contract) aware implementations use this attribute to load and execute a *Notation* compliant plugin.
 The plugin participates in the overall signature verification workflow and performs specific steps in it.
 - **Verification Plugin Minimum Version** (critical): An OPTIONAL attribute that specifies the minimum version of the verification plugin that MUST be used to verify the signature.